JoergHeseler/siegfried-falls-back-on-fido-identifier-for-archivematica/README.md

 # Siegfried Falls Back on Fido Identifier for Archivematica

-This repository provides a custom identification script for [Archivematica](https://www.archivematica.org/) that falls back on the [Fido](https://openpreservation.org/tools/fido/) tool if the [Siegfried](https://www.itforarchivists.com/siegfried) tool fails to identify a file.
+This repository provides an identification script for [Archivematica](https://www.archivematica.org/) that falls back on the [Fido](https://openpreservation.org/tools/fido/) tool if the [Siegfried](https://www.itforarchivists.com/siegfried) tool fails to identify a file.

 ## Installation